omise/spree_demo/README.md

 # Spree Ecommerce Demo with Omise

-This a Spree Rails application using Omise ActiveMerchant gateway plugin
+This a Spree Rails application using Omise ActiveMerchant gateway plugin.

+Tested with Spree version 1.47.0, which uses our Omise ActiveMerchant branch [omise-1.47.0](https://github.com/omise/active_merchant/tree/omise-1.47.0)

+We plan to send a PR to mainstream ActiveMerchant at some point.

 ## Instructions